 - Internal and target storage is provisioned with correct schemas automatically

-Like modern programming languages that use type inference, for example, use Java/TS to write code, developer don't need to define data type at every single step.
+Like modern programming languages that use type inference, for example, when using Java/TS to write code, developers don’t need to define data types at every single step.
 CocoIndex can derive the necessary infrastructure setup from the flow definition.
 This:

 - Reduces manual configuration